jackyhuynh/Inventory-Prediction/README.md

 - Copy the data and markdown file (.rmd) into the source file.
 For examaple:
 ```
 ~/salePredictionSystem/markdown.rmd
+~/salePredictionSystem/WholesaleCustomersData.csv
 ```

-- you can store the WholesaleCustomersData.csv in the same folder, but it is recommeded. to store in as below for coding standard:
+- you can store the WholesaleCustomersData.csv in the same folder, but it is recommeded to store in a data as below (coding standard):
 ```
 ~/salePredictionSystem/data/WholesaleCustomersData.csv
 ```